jjvanzon/Circular-Language-Spec-Plans/future/content-changes/type-control-content-changes.md

 #### 2020-05-22 Postponed Content Changes for Type Control

 - [ ] ~ It seems part of it is from the old Symbol Language.doc.
 It seems to attempt to demonstrate how the terms generic and explicit apply to the diagram notation.
 It seems to attempt to demonstrate any possible variation of it.
-But in doing so, it seems to explain things already explained elsewhere, but now insisting the terms generic and explicit are so centric they must be systematically demonstrated.
+But in doing so, it seems to explain things already explained elsewhere, but now insisting the terms generic and explicit are so centric they might be systematically demonstrated.
 That was a bit sarcastic, sorry, but I question if feeling the terms generic and explicit are important are reason enough to explain things twice from a different angle.
 - [ ] ~ What I sort of expected to see when I opened this document, was an explanation on how type safety might be enforced in Encircle.
 But what I saw was the different forms of generic and explicit, that explain things I already saw in other chapters.
 - [ ] ~ I think maybe I try to prove in this text too much that the idea of generic and explicit works in Encircle.
 - [ ] ~ I cannot say it is bad.
 I am not sure where to go with this.